meisyal/staruml-ruby/README.md

 3. Select a location where the generated code will be stored.
 4. Press **Open** button.

-## How to configure this extension
+Your Ruby code is generated. :yay:

+## Configuration

 You can configure the extension before generating the code.

-1. Click the menu (**Tools** -> **Ruby** -> **Configure...**).
-2. Manage the configuration for code generation (there are some options there).
-You can always restore default configurations.
-3. Click **Close** when you have configured it.
+The configuration handles indentation of code, code comment, and etc. This is supported by the extension to generate the code, as you prefer.

+Check [Configuration][configuration] to configure the extension.

 ## Documentation

 Documentation is available at [staruml-ruby GitHub Wiki][wiki].
-Documentation contains a lot more detail on examples, use and features, and roadmap.
+Documentation contains a lot more detail on examples, features, and roadmap.

 ## Contributing